 If applications are running on the Network Master, you cannot access the mass storage.
-The folders and files in the mass storage are set to read-only.

 3.9.2 Mounting the Shared Folder of Networked PC to the Network Master

 Network Master can mount the shared folder of the networked PC.
 The following procedure is explained, assuming "test" folder is created on the PC.